OgieBen/OkayDocs/android/README.md

 }
 ```

-This code sends a request to our demo server that initiates the authorization with PSS.
-Our application will recieve an Push Notification that will be handled by our FirebaseMassagingService (This service is part of Firebase messaging if you are yet to setup Firebase please see this [documentaion](https://firebase.google.com/docs/cloud-messaging/android/client)).
+This code sends a request to our demo server which initiates the authorization with PSS.
+Our application will recieve a Push Notification that will be handled by our FirebaseMessagingService (This service is part of Firebase messaging, if you are yet to setup Firebase please see this [documentaion](https://firebase.google.com/docs/cloud-messaging/android/client)).
 In this illustration we extend this service in our app using the `OkayDemoFirebaseMessagingService` class.

 This is what our `OkayDemoFirebaseMessagingService` class looks like.